Fear… Fades Away in the Rearview Mirror

 The debate over biotech seeds is about to fade away in the rearview mirror as scientists and farmers embrace new genomic techniques (NGTs).

-They have a remarkable opportunity to accept technology that will keep food abundant and affordable in a world suffering from the stresses of war, climate change, and nutritional insecurity.
+They have a remarkable opportunity to accept technology that will keep food abundant and affordable in a world suffering from the stresses of war, changement climatique, and nutritional insecurity.

 This technology holds incredible potential for application everywhere.
-Last month, I traveled to Brussels for a gathering of global farmers, who described the ways NGTs could improve their lives and the food security of their nations.
+Le mois dernier, I traveled to Brussels for a gathering of global farmers, who described the ways NGTs could improve their lives and the food security of their nations.

 Gilbert Bor of Kenya said that NGTs could deliver pest-resistant crops.
 Guillermo Breton of Mexico talked about how this new technology will improve niche crops that are better adapted to the soil and climate of his country.
 Diana Lenzi of Italy discussed the possibility of NGTs allowing her to grow grapes that are protected from pests.
 David Danio pleaded for seed innovation that would provide food security for the Philippines.